Skip to content

 There aren’t exact statistics on this, but just as the manufacturing of new cars has slowed down, there are also many supply chain issues with replacement car parts.
 After a crash, victims may face longer than expected times and higher costs to repair their car, and their rental car may be more expensive and have more miles on it than usual.

 If you’ve been injured in a car crash, do not hesitate.
-Contact us at 845-600-0000 to set up a free personal injury consultation at our offices in Kingston, NY or Poughkeepsie, NY.
+Contact us at 845-600-0000 to set up a free personal injury consultation at our offices in Kingston, Poughkeepsie or Newburgh, NY.